Basedcodesmith/fs-journal/journal/01/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+    1. Read readings.md... learn about ui
+    2.look at questions/answer questions
+    3. look at assignments/do assignments
+    4. take look at moody kittens